Explore Exhibits

 Visit our Gallery Guide page or Download Gallery Map.

-They’re here now, but they won’t be here forever.
+They're here now, but they won’t be here forever.
 You won’t want to miss these great temporary exhibitions.
-Be sure to visit the museum soon and see them before they’re gone!
+Be sure to visit the museum soon and see them before it's gone!

 The Sternberg Museum of Natural History currently houses about 3 million specimens in total; representing the disciplines of paleontology, paleobotany, geology, botany, entomology, ichthyology, herpetology, ornithology, and mammalogy.